Here are five things you should know about the persecution of the Yazidis:

 #1.
 Religious minority

-It is this story of a fallen angel as a figure of worship that has led to the more than a century-long persecution of the Yazidis.
+It is this story of a fallen angel as a figure of worship that has led to the more than a century-long persecution of the Yezidis.
 In both Christianity and Islam, the devil is presented as a fallen angel, which has led them to be perceived as devil-worshippers.
 This perception was used by IS group to justify their atrocities against this minority group.

 #2.
 Trapped on Mount Sinjar

-When the IS group attacked Yazidi communities near Sinjar, close to 100,000 Yazidis fled up Mount Sinjar.
+When the IS group attacked Yezidi communities near Sinjar, close to 100,000 Yezidis fled up Mount Sinjar.
 There, they remained trapped for days with no food or water, until Kurdish forces managed to open a corridor down to the Kurdish areas.
 The elderly, the sick and the pregnant women were trapped on the mountain for the longest period, as they were unable to walk down on their own.
 Many died as a result of thirst and hunger, injuries or exhaustion.

 Those who didn’t climb Mount Sinjar were killed or taken prisoners.
 Men and boys above the age of 12 were separated from their families and forced to convert.
 Those who refused were killed.
 Women and children often had to bear witness to their men’s executions before they were transported to Syria.